adjust/dev-docs/docs/windows/recording/session-parameters.md

 The Adjust SDK merges session callback parameters with event callback parameters.
 Event callback parameters take priority over session callback parameters.
 This means that if you add a parameter key to both an event and a session, the SDK sends the event parameter.
 :::

-Add callback parameters to your event by calling the [`AddSessionCallbackParameter` method](#windows-addsessioncallbackparameter-invocation) with **string** key-value arguments.
+Add callback parameters to a session by calling the [`AddSessionCallbackParameter` method](#windows-addsessioncallbackparameter-invocation) with **string** key-value arguments.
 You can add multiple parameters by calling this method multiple times.

 :::{include} /windows/reference/Adjust/recording.md
 :start-after: AddSessionCallbackParameter snippet